-These countries are withdrawing embassy staff from Ukraine amid growing fears of an invasion by Russia
+These countries are withdrawing embassy staffers from Ukraine amid growing fears of an invasion by Russia

 Australia

-The Australian government urged its citizens to immediately leave Ukraine due to the “increased risk of armed conflict,” Australia’s ABC News reported Monday.
+The Australian government urged its citizens immediately to leave Ukraine because of the “increased risk of armed conflict,” Australia’s ABC News reported Monday.

 “Australians in Ukraine should leave now by commercial means, where safe to do so, noting that flight availability could change or be suspended at short notice,” the Department of Foreign Affairs and Trade said in a statement.